jakejs/jake/docs/overview.md

 });
 ```

-In this example, the foo:baz task depends on the the default and foo:bar tasks.
+In this example, the foo:baz task depends on the default and foo:bar tasks.

 ### Rules